KelvinLin1016/Skin-Condition-Check-Web-App/README.md

 Sever code for skin condition check web app.
 This is only used for study.

 Any user could upload images to the server and my skin condition check machine learning model would give a feedback and tell what the problem of the skin.

+This repository does not include the code that construct the neural network model.